 In order to make Jewish persecution publicly palatable, Nazi propagandists branded Jews as a biological threat to Germany.
 Government-sponsored racist propaganda was widely distributed denouncing Jews as “alien,” and “parasitic,” and responsible for Germany’s cultural, political, and economic “degeneration.”
 These words had an enormous effect, creating an environment in which persecution and violence were acceptable.
 Students burned books by Jewish authors on pyres and purged works of art and music by Jews and others considered “un-German.”
 Much worse, Jews became less human in German eyes, and less worthy of society’s protection.

 The term “ethnic cleansing” has been used in recent decades as a euphemism for forcing one group of people from their homes—or even killing them—to create a “racially pure” area for another group.
-The effects have been devastating in places such as the former Yugoslavia, where more than 100,000 people were killed, most of them Bosniak Muslims.
+The effects have been devastating in places such as the former Yugoslavia, where more than 100,000 people were killed in the 1990s, most of them Bosniak Muslims.
 The Nazis used a similar euphemism, Säuberung, which means purging or cleansing, to refer to efforts to systematically murder the Jews of Europe.

 ‘Heil’ and the Nazi Salute